rpdelaney/l4d2-tourney-rules/rules.md

 on to the playoffs.
 The playoffs section will be a single-elimination knockout tournament.

-Quarter-final matches will be determined by a single game.
-Semi-final and grand-final matches will be best of three ("bo3") games.

-######2.2.1 Map selection
-A map will be published for each round of the playoffs.
-That will be the map played in the first game of each match.
-The loser of the first game will pick the map for the second game.
-If a third game is necessary, the loser of the second game will pick the map for the third game.

-It is not allowed to choose a map that has already been played in the current match.

-The chosen maps must be in the map pool.

 #####2.3 Map pool
 - Dark Carnival
 - Death Toll